Redvers Buller: Crediton

 The entire western side of the chancel arch inside Holy Cross Church in Crediton forms an elaborate monument to Buller, designed by William Douglas Caröe with sculpture of St George by Nathaniel Hitch (1845–1938).
 A brass mural tablet was erected in Crediton Church by his only daughter Georgiana Buller.
-The Wetherspoons public house in Crediton bears his name.
+The public house at 37 High Street in Crediton, originally a Wetherspoons, bears his name.